RammasEchor/RammasEchor.github.io/Week_Pages/Week4_April.md

 ## Feynman and computation

-Little histories about how Richard Feynman helped the computing field.
+Little stories about how Richard Feynman helped the computing field.

 ### Parallelism